Sourdough Discard Calculator

 Icons and glyphs make the user experience a little more pleasant, IMHO.
 The images I used are courtesy of icons8.

 Miguel Grinberg's Flask Mega-Tutorial is brilliant.
 I could not have done this project without having first taken much of the tutorial which, admittedly, was a bit of a slog at times.
 But as we say in Spanish, "Vale la pena."

 For this calculator, simplicity was paramount even if the algebra required was sometimes not so simple--at least for me!
 Somewhat embarrassingly, I could not have figured out the math without the help of this terrific site which provided the needed formulas and helpful explanations.
 Hey, it's been awhile since I've done high school algebra.

 Thank you.
 Gracias.
 Huzzahs!

 I'm a long time home baker and have been maintaining starters since long before the pandemic struck.
 I'm also a little geeky and have some time on my hands (and sometimes bits of freshly kneaded dough).
-I'm sort of semi-retired, but looking to leverage my nascent programming skills and many years of enterprise data center experience into something interesting with an organization doing good things for all of us.
+I'm sort of semi-retired, but looking to leverage my nascent programming skills and many years of enterprise data center experience into something interesting with an organization doing good things.

 Paraphrasing the great Papazian, "Relax, don't worry, and have another slice of buttered bread."
 Happy Baking!